The Organization and its mission

 It is worth stressing that this Scleroderma Research Chair, the only one of its kind in Canada, relies almost entirely on the financial support of our organization.

 Scleroderma Quebec informs and raises awareness

 One of the organization central mandates is to gather as much data as possible about the disease in order to provide relevant, accurate and timely information to scleroderma patients and health professionals.
 The more we know about the disease, the more we may allay the fears of those affected and help specialists gain a greater understanding of the pathology of scleroderma.

 The magazine The Bulletin

-A reference document, with a circulation of nearly 6,000 copies, Le Bulletin is a print magazine (available in French only) published twice a year, in the spring and fall.
+A reference document, with a circulation of nearly 6,000 copies, Le Bulletin is a print magazine (available in French, with some articles in English) published twice a year, in the spring and fall.
 It is directed towards people with scleroderma, the general public and health professionals.